 New Mexico allows you to choose between the state exemptions or the federal bankruptcy exemptions.
-If you decide to use the federal bankruptcy exemptions, you can exempt up to $3,450 of equity in your car.
-To learn more, see The Federal Bankruptcy Exemptions.
+The federal motor vehicle exemption amount changes every three years.
+To find the current amount, see our article The Federal Bankruptcy Exemptions.

 If the equity in your car is more than $4,000, you may be able to cover the extra equity by using a wildcard exemption.
 New Mexico has a $500 wildcard exemption that you can use to protect any personal property.
 Additionally, you can protect up to $5,000 of property, including additional equity in your vehicle, if you do not own a home or own a home but don't use the homestead exemption.

 Example.
 Jenna’s Subaru Outback is worth $5,500, but she has paid off the loan and owes nothing to the dealer.
 This means she has $5,500 of equity and the motor vehicle exemption will only protect $4,000 of that equity.
 Jenna can use the $500 wildcard exemption, but that still leaves $1,000 of unprotected equity in her car.
 She does not own a home, so she can protect up to an additional $5,000 of equity in her car or other property.
 Once this is added into the mix, she is able to protect the entire value of her car.

 Some states allow married couples filing a joint bankruptcy petition to double the listed exemption amounts.
 In New Mexico, married couples can double the motor vehicle exemption and protect up to $8,000 of equity in a motor vehicle.